 My personal project of which I am most proud is the ‘Girl Talk’ Program.
 The Gambian society is one in which it is frowned upon to talk about sex, the reason for which sex education is lacking.
 Regardless of this, there are cases of teenage pregnancy and the transfer of STDs.
 This is mostly due to ignorance.

-Girl Talk is a forum created within female of similar age brackets for girl-to-girl talks.
+Girl Talk is a forum created for females within similar age brackets, for girl-to-girl talks.
 This forum is a safe and comfortable environment where participants discuss sensitive issues, and share experiences and thoughts.
 These issues discussed range from female health to sex education, and the promotion of female higher learning, to the problems faced by women in their careers and education.
 Participants share experiences, give/receive advices, mentor, are mentored and share inspiration.

 I will like my tombstone to simply say ‘THE LINGUERE.’

 Young African Leaders Initiative provides me the opportunity to go beyond the borders of my country of residence, meet people with different cultural and professional backgrounds, ideas, mentalities, share ideas, build thoughts and network with people that share in my interests and aspirations.
 This was my initial perception of the YALI RLC.
 Upon meeting the other participants, it started to become clear that it was not just about them or what any one of us can do; here were amazing people from all walks of life, and each person’s story had a way of enlightening you to things that were unknown, inspiring you to think and do beyond, and presented a value chain of possibilities.
 Here I can teach, learn and create synergies.
 YALI has a way of reshaping one’s perspective.
 My life is forever changed thanks to YALI.